airforce270/airbot/README.md

 1. Clone the repository and change into it
 1. Run `cd scripts`
 1. Run `./setup-vm-debian.sh` to set up the environment
-1. Fill in the empty fields in `config.json`, notably API keys and usernames
+1. Fill in the empty fields in `config.toml`, notably API keys and usernames
 1. Set a value for `POSTGRES_PASSWORD` in `.env`
 1. Reboot the machine
 1. Run `./start-prod.sh` to start the bot